Fossil Free Careers (logo)

 What are you asking universities to do?

 We are asking university careers services to put in place an Ethical Careers Policy that excludes oil, gas, and mining companies from recruitment activities.
-This would mean that the fossil fuel industry would no longer be invited to careers fairs, and wouldn’t be able to advertise to students.
-It wouldn’t affect the impartial advice given to students by careers advisors.
+This would mean that the fossil fuel industry would no longer be invited to careers and recruitment fairs or events, and wouldn’t be given a platform by the university to advertise to students.
+It would not affect the impartial advice that students can seek from careers advisors.

 Is this actually something that could happen at my university?